GiracleXua/TheGreeFa_EnBA/README.md

 ### Dependencies

-TEASER is currently tested against Python 3.8.
+The simulation tool is developed and tested with Python 3.8.
 Older versions of Python may still work, but are no longer actively supported.
 Using a Python distribution is recommended as they already contain (or easily support installation of) many Python packages (e.g. SciPy, NumPy, pip, PyQT, etc.) that are used in the code.
 Two examples of those distributions are:

 1. https://winpython.github.io/ WinPython comes along with a lot of Python packages (e.g. SciPy, NumPy, pip, PyQT, etc.)..